lukaszjablonski/dynarein/README.md

 File `index.html` will display `README.md` file content.
 This is based on a [showdown](https://github.com/showdownjs/showdown) and take advantage of [GitHub Markup](https://github.com/github/markup).

 ## Advantage
-Maintain only `README.md` using simple markdown ([Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) and get a simple website as well.
+Maintain only `README.md` using simple markdown ([Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) and get a website as well.

 ## Disadvantage
 It is not [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) solution.
 But there is sort of fallback provided.